FRENCH CONNECTIONS: EARLY DAYS

 We learned that all these stations have a tap with drinking water where you can fill your bottles, a useful tip that we placed carefully in our memory banks.
 Witnessing these gentlemen riding filled me with hope for the future.
 There are few physical activities where people can carry on into old-age, but cycling is one of them.
 Long live cycling.

 Further along our route we rode through a farm that hires out gypsy caravans along with a horse to pull it.
-The colourful vans sat in lines waiting patiently for the main season to start.
-By now it was hot conditions for riding.
+The colourful vans sat in lines, waiting patiently for the main season to start.
+By now the conditions were hot for riding.
 We hadn’t had any really warm days in the UK during our preparation and our biggest worry about the trip was that it would be cold and miserable.
 Our choice of equipment reflected this.
-These early days showed us that wasn’t likely to be the case although the weather in this part of France can change very quickly so we didn’t ‘count our chickens before they hatch as we say in the UK.
+These early days showed us that it wasn’t likely to be the case, although the weather in this part of France can change very quickly.
+So we didn’t count our chickens before they hatched as we say in the UK.

 Reaching the road that led to our overnight stop, the cycling suddenly became a whole lot easier.
 The smooth tarmac passed beneath our wheels without clawing at the tyres and sucking the life out of our progress.
 I’m always surprised at the difference between road surfaces and how sensitive you become to them when you ride.
 Tyre choice for longer rides is always a compromise for touring cyclists and I always err on the side of puncture protection and comfort.
 Skinny tyres would make life a whole lot easier but then, your chances of punctures increases considerably.